A Retailer’s Edge: 5 Tangible Benefits of SD-WAN

 There are countless solutions for retail out there and sometimes research is not enough to help you identify the best fit.
 So why not try it out first?
 SD-WAN facilitates testing out a solution on as small a scale as you’d like.
 If it works, you can roll it out to all locations.

-Unlike traditional networks with their rigid infrastructure, your SD-WAN is incredibly elastic.
+Unlike traditional networks with their rigid infrastructure, your SD-WAN is incredibly elastic which is ideal for businesses everywhere.
 You can grow it according to current requirements, even if only temporarily, such as when you require additional bandwidth for an event or pop-up store.

 SD-WAN also has a very human impact on retail applications.
-In the next article, we will look at how it completely transforms the in-store experience for customers and staff alike.
+In our article "The Human Side of SD-WAN Supported Retailing", we will look at how it completely transforms the in-store experience for customers and staff alike.
+Get to know more about Maxis Programmable Network — Malaysia's most advanced enterprise-grade network today.